andresn/GEN220_2019/docs/Resources/Syllabus.md

 this course is to provide an opportunity for graduate students with no computer science background to learn the basic skills of handling high throughput biological data.
-It covers the Linux/Unix environment and the importance of the command line interface; the Python programming language; program design, implementation, and testing; BioPython;
+It covers the Linux/Unix environment and the importance of the com1mand line interface; the Python programming language; program design, implementation, and testing; BioPython;
 Strategies for analyzing genome resequencing, RNASeq, sequencing data.
 Students build hands-on skills by analyzing real high throughput